 After leaving the company in 1997, she wrote three novels, the best-selling Jump, published in 2000, followed by Matters of Hart (2005) and Piers’ Desire (2010).
-Her short fiction, Holy Fools + 2 Stories, was published by Guernica Editions in 2014.
+Her short fiction has been published by Guernica Editions: Holy Fools + 2 Stories (2014), Mankind and Other Stories of Women (2016).

 As a journalist, Marianne worked for the Whig-Standard’s Picton bureau during high school at NCC.
 She was a feature writer and theatre critic at the Montreal Gazette, winning the Nathan Cohen Award twice in the 1980s.
 She has free-lanced for The Gazette, Globe and Mail, Guardian, Walrus and Maisonneuve magazines.